 Judy Looney pulled off her specs and tossed them wearily onto the desk in front of her.
 Glancing quickly at her wristwatch she groaned audibly.
 It was 2am and she couldn’t believe that she had been working non-stop since lunch, again!
 It was the third time this week and she was beginning to feel every one of her forty something years.
 Thank God for Maxwell House and Folgers she thought; the lab’s java choices.
 Choices based entirely on cost versus taste of course.
 Lab rats are predominately poorer than the average rodent, a sad fact of life.
 But who cares, after the eighth or ninth cup nobody really tastes anything anyway.
 Hot, black and strong are the only criteria for double and triple shifts.

-That was the defining moment in Judy’s life.
+That was the defining moment in big sister Judy’s life.
 It changed her forever.
-It drove her to medicine.
-It was also responsible for her Looney Tunes nickname the one we all love to tease her about.
-I should explain that.
+It's what drove her to medicine and inspired her Looney Tunes nickname.
+I should probably explain that.
 You see, prior to Cassie’s death Judy could have been best described as a wallflower, shy and reserved to the point of appearing autistic.
-For whatever reasons, reasons only she could know, the old Judy was buried with her sister on that day as well.
-The pre-teen that emerged became a hellion of legendary proportions.
-The shy little girl whom Edward sometimes worried about became a fearless woman child that filled him with pride one minute and something between terror and anger the next.
-Fast forward a few decades and here she sat, thirty miles from where she grew up, still Daddy’s little girl, when she allowed it, and working non-stop on the cure that would fulfill a promise she made to a ten year-old one cold and stormy night in 1978.
+For whatever reasons, reasons only she could know, "wallflower Judy" was buried along with her sister.
+The pre-teen reborn at the gravesite became a hellion of legendary proportions.
+The shy little girl whom Edward sometimes worried about became a fearless woman-child who filled him with pride one minute and something between terror and anger the next.
+Fast forward a few decades and here she sat, thirty miles from where she grew up, still Daddy’s little girl, when she allowed it, and working non-stop on the cure that would fulfill a secret promise she'd made to her kid sister.

-Judy punched off her desktop, watched as it powered down then swiveled around 180 degrees to make her getaway for home.
-Standing slowly she yawned and did a big girl stretch, her arms reaching high for the ceiling as her lungs filled with air.
+Judy punched off her desktop computer and watched as it powered down, then swiveled her chair 180 degrees to make her getaway for home.
+Standing slowly she yawned and did a big girl stretch, both of her arms reaching high for the ceiling as her lungs filled with air.
 In mid-exhale the phone rang loudly, startling her into a freakish leap, like a garden gnome on crack.

-“SHIT,” she shrieked, spinning around quickly to lunge for the offending piece of office equipment!
+“SHIT,” she shrieked, spinning around quickly and lunging at the offending piece of office equipment!
 She picked up the handset and screamed into the receiver.

-Slamming the handset back into the cradle she sat back down to catch her breath and waited for the phone to ring again.
+“PISS OFF!" she hollered, slamming the handset back into the cradle as she sat back down to catch her breath.
+She waited for the phone to ring again.
 She knew it was me; nobody else would be calling at this hour expecting to get an answer.
-She also knew that I wouldn’t sleep until she told me what I needed to know.
-She watched the phone with an unblinking stare and drummed her fingers on the desk impatiently.
+Judy also knew that I wouldn’t sleep until she told me what I needed to know.
+She watched the phone with an unblinking stare, drumming her fingers on the desk impatiently.
 I didn’t disappoint her, and she picked up a millisecond after the first ring.